guangrei/Gitpybinding/README.md

-Fully git command binding for python, compatible with any git and python 3 version.
+Fully git command binding for python, compatible with all git and python 2 & 3 version.

 ## Installation